Documenting the Xilinx 7-series bit-stream format.

 This step is known to fail with a compiler error while building the

 library when using Arch Linux and Fedora.
+If this occurs,

-pyjson5 needs one change to build
+pyjson5 needs one

 git clone https://github.com/Kijewski/pyjson5.git cd pyjson5 sed -i 's/char \*PyUnicode/const char \*PyUnicode/' src/_imports.pyx sudo make

-This might give you and error about
+This might give you an error about

 sphinx_autodoc_typehints but it should